Chris Brown

-Christopher Maurice Brown (born May 5, 1989) is an American singer, songwriter, dancer, and actor.
-According to Billboard, Brown is one of the most successful R&B singers of his generation, having often been referred to by many contemporaries as the "King of R&B".
-His musical style has been defined as polyhedric, with his R&B being characterized by several influences from other genres, mainly hip hop and pop music.
-His lyrics develop predominantly over themes of sex, romance, fast life, desire, regret, and emotional conflict.
-Brown has gained a cult following and wide comparisons to Michael Jackson for his stage presence.
+Christopher Maurice Brown (born May 5, 1989) is an American singer, songwriter, rapper, dancer, and actor.
+A hip-hop and pop-influenced R&B musician who works in a variety of genres, he has been called the "King of R&B" by some of his contemporaries.
+His lyrics often address emotional and hedonistic themes.
+His singing and dancing skills have often been compared favorably to those of Michael Jackson.

-In 2004, Brown signed with Jive Records, and released his self-titled debut studio album the following year, which was later certified triple platinum by the Recording Industry Association of America (RIAA).
-With his debut single "Run It!" peaking atop the Billboard Hot 100, Brown became the first male artist since 1995 to have his debut single top the chart.
-His second album, Exclusive (2007), was met with even bigger commercial success worldwide, and it spawned his second Billboard Hot 100 number one "Kiss Kiss".
-In 2009, Brown pled guilty to felony assault of his then-girlfriend, singer Rihanna.
-In the same year, he released his third album, Graffiti, which was considered to be a commercial failure compared to his previous works.
-Following Graffiti, Brown released his fourth album F.A.M.E.
-(2011), which became his first album to top the Billboard 200.
-The album contained the commercially successful singles: "Yeah 3x", "Look at Me Now" and "Beautiful People", and earned him the Grammy Award for Best R&B Album.
-His fifth album, Fortune, released in 2012, also topped the Billboard 200.
+In 2004, Brown signed with Jive Records.
+The following year, he released his eponymous debut studio album, which went triple platinum.
+Brown topped the Billboard Hot 100 chart with his debut single, "Run It!", making him the first male artist since 1995 to do so.
+His second album, Exclusive (2007), was commercially successful worldwide and spawned his second Billboard Hot 100 number-one single, "Kiss Kiss".

+In 2009, Brown faced significant controversy and media attention when he was arrested for and plead guilty to felony assault of singer and then-girlfriend Rihanna, for which he was sentenced to five years probation with six months community service.
+The same year, he released his third album, Graffiti, which was considered to be a commercial failure.
+He released his fourth album F.A.M.E.
+(2011), which was his first album to top the Billboard 200.
+The album contained three commercially successful singles—"Yeah 3x", Diamond certified "Look at Me Now" and "Beautiful People"—and earned him the Grammy Award for Best R&B Album.
+His fifth album, Fortune, released in 2012, topped the Billboard 200.